Carine Werner

 Carine Werner is an American politician who is a member of the Arizona Senate from the 4th district.
 A Republican, she has served on the Scottsdale Unified School District School Board.
 Werner defeated incumbent Democratic State Senator Christine Marsh in the 2024 general election.
-Since her election to the State Senate, she serves as Chair of the Senate Health and Human Services Committee and Vice-Chair of the Education Committee.
+Since her election to the State Senate, she serves as Chair of the Senate Health and Human Services Committee and vice-chair of the Education Committee.

-At 11 years old, Carine Werner and her family immigrated to the United States without knowing English.
-Carine and her husband own a small business and raised their three kids in Scottsdale.
+Carine Werner and her family immigrated to the United States without knowing English.
+Carine is married.
+They have three children.

-During her time on school board and at the Arizona Legislature, Carine has sponsored bills related to narcotics sentencing and mandatory reporting for child abuse.
-She voted to increase education spending and to provide more resources for public safety and border security.